 The things children learn at this age tend to stick with them, so it’s important to keep an eye on what lessons they’re learning, no matter how difficult the process can be.
-Yes, your toddler may not remember or follow every word you say to him, and every parent wonders from time to time if anything they taught their child actually stuck.
-But in the long run, your toddler will benefit from you teaching him how to make good choices and how to take care of themselves.
+Yes, your toddler may not remember or follow every word you say to them, and every parent wonders from time to time if anything they taught their child actually stuck.
+But in the long run, your toddler will benefit from you teaching them how to make good choices and how to take care of themself.

-One of the best things you can teach your toddler is healthy eating habits, since food and nutrition are things that affect how your toddler feels and lives as he grows.
+One of the best things you can teach your toddler is healthy eating habits, since food and nutrition are things that affect how your toddler feels and lives as they grow.
 Here are some things you can do to reinforce healthy food behaviors both at and away from the table.

 Give your toddler a wide selection of food

-It’s tempting to serve your toddler whatever he enjoys, over and over again.
+It’s tempting to serve your toddler whatever they enjoy, over and over again.
 Mealtimes would be a lot easier, right?
-But it’s important to expose your toddler to all kinds of food right now, even if he doesn’t love them at first.
-The more he gets used to different tastes, colors, and textures, the more likely he is to start enjoying all kinds of foods.
+But it’s important to expose your toddler to all kinds of food right now, even if they don't love them at first.
+The more they get used to different tastes, colors, and textures, the more likely they are to start enjoying all kinds of foods.
 Plus, this way you can be sure they’re getting a wide variety of minerals and vitamins.

 No criticism at the table

 Sitting down to an unfamiliar plate of food might be stressful for your toddler.
-What he needs right now is encouragement and positivity.
-If you’re going to comment on your toddler’s progress at the dinner table, it’s more helpful to compliment the things he does well, like trying new foods or feeding themselves, rather than criticizing what he isn’t doing.
-Your toddler will love hearing these kinds of things from you and it will help build his self-confidence.
+What they need right now is encouragement and positivity.
+If you’re going to comment on your toddler’s progress at the dinner table, it’s more helpful to compliment the things they do well, like trying new foods or feeding themself, rather than criticizing what they aren't doing.
+Your toddler will love hearing these kinds of things from you and it will help build their self-confidence.

 Balance out food with physical activity

-Getting enough exercise will help regulate your toddler’s appetite, and help make his body stronger and protect him against health risks that come with a sedentary lifestyle.
+Getting enough exercise will help regulate your toddler’s appetite, and help make their body stronger and protect them against health risks that come with a sedentary lifestyle.
 The earlier you encourage your toddler to be active throughout the day, the better.